 Have you ever asked yourself, what is a headache?
 That throbbing, distracting, annoying feeling that hangs in your head - most of us at some time have had to put up with a headache.
 And they seem to have a knack of coming on at the worst time.

 From tension headaches and cluster headaches to sinus headaches and migraines, each one is different.
-So uncovering these five widely held myths could be the start to getting rid of them for good.
+So uncovering these five widely held myths could be the start of getting rid of them for good.

 MYTH #1 - Migraines are the most common type of headache